Open-Data-Product-Initiative/TSC/meetings/2025/tsc-2025-06-06-planned.md

 1. Community Discussion Forum – Slack, Discord, and Ownership Responsibility
 2. Entering the Incubation Phase in the Linux Foundation
-3. Organizing a Webinar Featuring ODPS Use Cases (BASF, Alation, etc.)
+3. Patterns - Data Mesh spec (port orientation) and how to merge that with ODPS
-4. Proposed Approach for ODPS 4.0 – Fixes, Component Model, and Implementation Path
+4. Organizing a Webinar Featuring ODPS Use Cases (BASF, Alation, etc.)
-5. Strategic Opportunities and Ecosystem Partnerships
+5. Proposed Approach for ODPS 4.0 – Fixes, Component Model, and Implementation Path
-6. Training Materials and Online Courses Featuring ODPS (Udemy MasterClasses)
+6. Strategic Opportunities and Ecosystem Partnerships
-7. Certification Program via Data Maestro Academy
+7. Training Materials and Online Courses Featuring ODPS (Udemy MasterClasses)
-8. AI Integration and Chatbot Development for ODPS-Enabled Platforms
+8. Certification Program via Data Maestro Academy
-9. Data Mesh spec (port orientation) and how to merge that with ODPS
+9. AI Integration and Chatbot Development for ODPS-Enabled Platforms

 <hr/>